 - Tags – here you may add tags that will help people find the data and link it with other related data.
 Examples could be “population”, “crime”, “East Anglia”.
 Hit the <return> key between tags.
 If you enter a tag wrongly, you can use its delete button to remove it before saving the dataset.

 - License – it is important to include license information so that people know how they can use the data.
 This field should be a drop-down box.
 If you need to use a license not on the list, contact your site administrator.

 - Organization - If you are a member of any organizations, this drop-down will enable you to choose which one should own the dataset.
 Ensure the default chosen is the correct one before you proceed.
 (Probably most users will be in only one organization.
 If this is you, CKAN will have chosen your organization by default and you need not do anything.)

 By default, the only required field on this page is the title.
-However, it is good practice to include, at the minimum, a short description and, if possible, the license information.
+However, it is good practice to include, at the minimum, a short description, tags, the license information and maintainer.
 You should ensure that you choose the correct organization for the dataset, since at present, this cannot be changed later.
 You can edit or add to the other fields later.

 Step 3.
 When you have filled in the information on this page, select the “Next: Add Data” button.
 (Alternatively select “Cancel” to discard the information filled in.)

 Step 4.
 CKAN will display the “Add data” screen.

 This is where you will add one or more “resources” which contain the data for this dataset.
 Choose a file or link for your data resource and select the appropriate choice at the top of the screen: